Skip to content

 Screen Shot 2016-04-19 at 12.51.07 PM

-Jenn Lieber, head horse handler and board member, has been with Riding Beyond since its beginnings.
+Jenn Lieber, head horse handler and former board member, has been with Riding Beyond since its beginnings.
 Moving to the Rogue Valley in 2008, curiosity led her to wonder how the wisdom of horses and their non predatory power can teach respectful communication, collaborative leadership skills, and mindful awareness.
 She co-founded Pony Playtime for 3-5 year olds, and co-facilitates several summer horse camps.
 She delights in the laughter, energy and learning created when humans and horses are free to play together.
-She is currently working toward ICF certification with Equine Alchemy.
-Most recently, her daughter’s outgrown show pony who lives in the field outside their front door, is where she spends her time developing a relationship that helps to inform her next steps, like her role as a horse handler in Riding Beyond.
+She is certified with PATH International as an Equine Specialist in Mental Health and Learning.

 IMG_9736 - Copy